 Enchanting: Product substance, not product range

-The recently anointed 3-Michelin-star chef sets the bar for cultivating a sustainable cuisine and the use of regional products, when he is not tweaking cooking methods and flavor compositions.
+The recently anointed 3-Michelin-star chef sets the bar for cultivating a sustainable cuisine and the use of regional products when he is not tweaking cooking methods and flavor compositions.

 Mr. Müller, as “executive chef” at the restaurant and wine bar “Rutz” you are in charge for both establishments: The restaurant upstairs, which claimed three Michelin stars in March 2020, as well as the secondary restaurant – the wine bar – downstairs.
 Both emphasize strong regional aspects.
 The wine bar’s menu is even captioned “The rescue of the German cuisine”.
 Why do you have this passion for regional cuisine?

 Maybe it is because I lived in the countryside for a while during my youth.
 When I was ten, my parents moved from Potsdam to Geltow, a small village near Werder upon Havel.
-My grandparents had a house there: water in front, garden in the back, with lots of fields, meadows and woodlands all around.
+My grandparents had a house there: the riverbank in the front, garden in the back, with lots of fields, meadows and woodlands all around.
 Grandfather grew all kinds of vegetables in the garden, even old strains.
 What we did not have, we got from neighbors and friends.

 From these, my mother, who was a passionate cook, created fantastic dishes.
 I liked to cook too, although I did not know back then that I would be a chef some day.
 I would foray for mushrooms in the forest and I had a fishing license.
-Even as a boy, I knew how good a fish perch can be.
+Even as a boy, I knew how good a fresh European perch can be.

 How did you come to be a chef?

 I wanted to become a sculptor.
 The circumstances in the GDR however, did not permit that.
 In the workers’ and farmers’ state I had to learn a craft.
 I apprenticed as a chef in Potsdam, and when I finished, the Berlin Wall fell.
 I felt the call of Berlin.
-At first I worked at the Palace Hotel in Berlin-Grunewald, back then it was still called “Gehrhus” and sported a classic French cuisine: foie gras, Périgord truffle, Breton lobster and Russian caviar.
+At first I worked at the Palace Hotel in Berlin-Grunewald, back then it was still called “Gehrhus” and practiced a classic French cuisine: foie gras, Périgord truffle, Breton lobster and Russian caviar.
 At first, I was impressed by the expanded product range.
 In the 1990ies, the local haute cuisine was heavily influenced by the French Grand Cuisine.

 Shortly after, when I began cooking in the “Grand Slam” under chef Johannes King, who back then held one Michelin star, I gained a different perspective.
 King grew up on a farm in the Black Forest and knew about good regional products, even though he had learned old-school French cuisine, among others from the legendary Herny Levy at the “Maître” in Berlin.
 In the mid-1990ies however, King began to buy from Brandenburgian farmers and herbalists.
 That was an eye-opener for me.